British Anabaptism: Under the Tudors

-However, with Mary I in power, Anabaptists, along with other nonconformists were persecuted for their faith.
-Like their Protestant brethren, Anabaptists were judged for what people deemed as radical beliefs.
+However, with Mary I in power, Anabaptists, along with other Nonconformists were persecuted for their faith.
+Like the Protestants, Anabaptists were judged for what people deemed as radical beliefs.
 Given that Anabaptism had been used by people to describe Church radicals, it was not uncommon for mainstream Protestant victims to be tagged as Anabaptists as well.
 As a result, it is hard to distinguish during this time period who actually held Anabaptist convictions.

 Upon Elizabeth's ascension to the throne, her primary concern was the preservation of order and the restoration of Protestantism within the state.
 The Anabaptists, who chose to object to her compromises and institutions were a threat to this.
 While the Anabaptists did return with the end of the Catholic regime, their hopes for better life were quickly dashed: the exile of anabaptists was put into effect in 1590.
 With the two other options being to submit to the Church of England or join the reestablished Stranger's church, most of the Anabaptists chose to leave.
-When placing the Anabaptists under judgement of the law, such trials were done with the intent to challenge the anabaptist conscience.
+When placing the Anabaptists under judgement of the law, such trials were done with the intent to challenge the Anabaptist conscience.
 Interrogation on the Anabaptist beliefs such as those on infant baptism and the divinity of Christ (in conjunction with Mary) were not out of question.

 Following the death of Elizabeth, James I became the new ruler of England.
 He continued the policies of his predecessor that valued conformity under the state.
 As Holland and England continued to maintain trade relations, it was of no surprise that Anabaptist ideas still made their way into England.
 Under his rule, the last public burning of heretics took place.
 Edward Wightman was the last to be burned publicly for heresy in England, and he was an Anabaptist.
 Although James I valued conformity for political reasons, this still shows the value he placed on making a public statement about religious minorities as well.